-Before a suitable infrastructure is established in BD to receive and handle all submissions in electronic format, submissions that involve voluminous documents, attachment of original supporting documents, or large size drawings are exempted from the operation of the ETO for the time being.
+Before a suitable infrastructure is established in BD to receive and handle all submissions in electronic format, some submissions that involve voluminous documents, attachment of original supporting documents, or large size drawings are exempted from the operation of the ETO for the time being.

 Format, Manner and Procedure

 With the exception of those submissions under the exempted provisions, electronic submissions under other provisions of the BO (i.e. submissions referred to in paragraph 3 above) will be considered to be sent to the BD's designated information system for the purpose of receiving electronic records, as mentioned in section 19(2) of the ETO.
 The identity of the person making an electronic submission has to be authenticated by a digital certificate issued by the Postmaster General or other certification authorities recognized by the Government Chief Information Officer under the ETO.
 Detailed information on such digital certificate and its application procedures are available via a quick link from BD website.